-LMSV is a district located just east of San Diego.
+LMSV is located just east of San Diego.
 The district is committed to ensuring high levels of learning for each and every child through grade eight and providing support services that benefit our families.
 We embrace and value the diversity of our students, families, and staff.
 LMSV collaborates with and seeks input from all of our educational partners, keeping the child at the center of all of our decisions.
-The district covers 26 square miles and serves 10,688 students (not including preschool).
-Beginning with the 2024-2025 school year, LMSV will offer seventeen elementary schools (grades TK-5) and four academies (6-8).
+The district covers 26 square miles and serves 10,684 students (not including preschool).
+LMSV offers 17 elementary schools (grades TK-5) and four middle school academies (6-8).
 One of our elementary schools offers a dual immersion program in English and Spanish, grades TK-5.
-Our academies each offer a specialized pathway for students, including visual and performing arts, sports and health science, STEAM and AVID.
+Our middle school academies each offer a specialized pathway for students, including visual and performing arts, sports and health science, STEAM and AVID.

 The LMSV student population is diverse.
-The ethnic distribution of our students is as follows: Hispanic - 51.6%, White - 27.1%, Black/African American - 7.6%, Multi-Ethnic (2 or more) - 8.3%, Filipino - 2.1%, Asian - 2.6%, Hawaiian/Pacific Islander - 0.4%, and American Indian-Alaskan Native - 0.2%.
-Our percentage of Unduplicated Pupils (socioeconomically disadvantaged students, foster youth, English learners) is 63.46%.
+The ethnic distribution of our students is as follows: Hispanic - 52.1%, White - 25.7%, Black/African American - 7.7%, Multi-Ethnic (2 or more) - 8.4%, Filipino - 2.2%, Asian - 3%, Hawaiian/Pacific Islander - 0.5%, and American Indian-Alaskan Native - 0.1%.
+Our percentage of Unduplicated Pupils (socioeconomically disadvantaged students, foster youth, English learners) is 64.5%.
 The communities we serve include the City of La Mesa, a portion of the City of El Cajon, and the unincorporated communities of Mt.
 Helix, Casa de Oro, and Spring Valley, all within San Diego County.

-The district employs 1,728 people with an annual general fund budget of approximately \$199.5 million.
+The district employs 1,791 people with an annual general fund budget of approximately \$213.4 million.